lunfardo314/verkle/README.md

 }
 ```

-Each node can keep commitments to its children and to terminal value as one vector.
+Each node can keep commitments to its up to 256 children and to the terminal value as one vector.

 The _ith_ child has a commitment to it in `children[i]` or `nil` if there's not commitment to it.
 Commitment is represented by `kyber.Point` interface which here is a point on the curve `G1`.